ReptilePvP/Latest-working-PB/memory-bank/systemPatterns.md

 -   **LVGL Task**: Offloads LVGL rendering updates from the main loop.
 -   **Memory**: Use of `Preferences` for settings, careful string handling (though `String` class is used).
 PSRAM enabled.
 -   **Power**: ESP32 WiFi sleep mode enabled by default.
-Deep sleep implemented for low-power states.
+Deep sleep implemented for low-power states, with wake-up triggered by the touch panel interrupt via the AW9523 chip connected to GPIO21.

 This architecture provides a functional structure but relies heavily on the main loop for processing WiFi state changes.
 The separation of LVGL rendering into its own task helps maintain UI responsiveness.